googlearchive/firebase-util/README.md

 ## Dynamic Path Names

 To include records from paths which don't have matching key hierarchies, a mapping function can be provided in place of the Firebase ref.
-It will be passed a record from any intersecting path (whichever loads first) and determines how to look up the secondary records.
-Note that at least one path must exist which is a Firebase reference.
+It will be called after all non-dynamic paths are loaded and merged, and given a snapshot containing the merged record.
+It cannot depend on any data from other dynamic paths, and at least one path must exist which is a Firebase reference and not dynamic;

 For example, given this data structure: